 1982 935 Bob Akin L1

 While Bob Akin’s Coca-Cola 962 was more famous, this 935 was the original Coca-Cola Porsche.
 By 1982, the original 935 was no longer competitive, so Bob Akin commissioned Chuck Gaa to build a “Super GTP” 935.
 The car was built on a bespoke aluminum monocoque, so calling it a 935 is a bit of a stretch.
 The front nose was actually taken from a GTP Lola T600, which shows just how radical this car is.
-The 3.2 liter flat-six makes more than 800 horsepower, making this car among the fastest “935’s” ever.
+The 3.2-liter flat-six makes more than 800 horsepower, making this car among the fastest “935’s” ever.

 The 935 L1 at Le Mans 1982, wearing Red Lobster sponsorship.
 Photo: Canepa

 This car only competed in five races, the second of which was Le Mans 1982.
-The debut year for Group C, 1982’s Le Mans also featured many wild GT cars such as the Ferrari 512/BB LM, the BMW M1, the Lancia Scorpion and of course many 935’s.
-This car qualified in 32nd place but the race didn’t go well, as the reserve gas tank had an issue and this car retired after only two hours.
+The debut year for Group C, 1982’s Le Mans, also featured many wild GT cars such as the Ferrari 512/BB LM, the BMW M1, the Lancia Scorpion, and, of course, many 935s.
+This car qualified in 32nd place, but the race didn’t go well, as the reserve gas tank had an issue, and this car retired after only two hours.
 This car would then do several IMSA races in 1982, driven by Akin, Derek Bell, and Hurley Haywood.
 The best finish they could manage was a fourth at the Mid-Ohio 6 hours.
-This car is currently for sale with Canepa, wearing it’s iconic Coca-Cola livery.
+This car is currently for sale with Canepa, wearing its iconic Coca-Cola livery.

 2000 Lola-Porsche B2K/10

-Champion Racing were one of the absolute best teams in the American Le Mans Series in the 2000’s, and while they got their championships with the unbeatable Audi R8 and R10, this Porsche was their original LMP competitor.
+Champion Racing was one of the absolute best teams in the American Le Mans Series in the 2000s, and while they got their championships with the unbeatable Audi R8 and R10, this Porsche was their original LMP competitor.
 After running a Porsche 911 GT1 for several years, but having nowhere to run it in 2000, work began on this car.
-Developed by Norbert Singer, the engineer who played a major part on every Porsche endurance racer since the 917, and Brad Kettler (who would later be a key part of Audi’s dominance later) developed a Lola B2K/10 to fit the reliable flat-six and sequential shifter from the 911 GT1/98 that had won Le Mans two years before.
+Developed by Norbert Singer, the engineer who played a major part in every Porsche endurance racer since the 917, and Brad Kettler (who would later be a key part of Audi’s dominance) developed a Lola B2K/10 to fit the reliable flat-six and sequential shifter from the 911 GT1/98 that had won Le Mans two years before.
 This car ran two races in 2000, in advance of it’s debut at the Daytona 24 Hours in 2001.
 It was driven by a host of iconic drivers, including Andy Wallace, Bob Wollek, Hurley Haywood, and Lucas Luhr.

 1970 914-6 GT